 | MCP schemas | Always (if configured) | ~500–2000 | If needed |

-Every generated project includes a statusline that shows the current model and context usage percentage:
+Every generated project includes a statusline showing the current model and context usage percentage:

-- 50-60%: Consider whether you need everything currently in context
+- 50–60%: Consider whether everything loaded is still needed

 - 60–75%: Run

-/compactto summarise the conversation and free up space - 75%+: Claude Code will auto-compact soon; run
+/compactto summarise the conversation and free space - 75%+: Claude Code auto-compacts soon; run

 /compactproactively for a cleaner summary